jkrlr/cure-at-1-click-backend/README.md

     - cors provides a middleware for Node.js applications that adds the necessary HTTP headers to enable CORS.
     - When a request is made to the application, the cors middleware automatically adds the appropriate CORS headers to the response.
     - These headers inform the browser that the server allows cross-origin requests from specified origins, methods, and headers.
 - `npm i jsonwebtoken bcrypt dotenv`
   - `jsonwebtoken` To use the create the JWT
   - `dotenv` To use the `dotenv.config()`
     - It gets every single variable from `.env` file and
     - Loads them up into our environment and
     - Now we can access them using `process.env`
   - `bcrypt` To hash the password
+- `npm i express-validator --save`
+  - To validate the request body
+  - We will use middleware as validators for the `POST` and `PUT` requests for all the routes that we have created.
+  - Middleware are just basically functions kind of like handlers that just run before a handler would run, and they have ability to have control flow on what middleware is, and whenever they are done, they can pass it to next middleware.
+They have that ability, but they have the same power that a handler would have.
+They can respond, they can log, they can enhance the request object, they could do all the different types of things.